artch/angular-route-segment/README.md

     Segment's parameters hash.
 The following params are supported:

     - `template` provides HTML for the given segment view;
-    - `templateUrl` is a template which should be fetched from the network via this URL;
+    - `templateUrl` is a template which should be fetched from the network via this URL; if neither `template` nor `templateUrl` parameters are defined, the DOM element's transcluded content will be used;
     - `controller` is attached to the given segment view when compiled and linked, this can be any controller definition AngularJS supports;
     - `controllerAs` is a controller alias name, if present the controller will be published to scope under the controllerAs name;